-She’s been a waitress, a line cook, a chef, a retail clerk, a manager, a massage therapist, and a teacher.
+She’s been a waitress, a line cook, a chef, a retail clerk, a manager, a massage therapist, and an instructor.
 Currently, Melinda helps her husband, Tim, in his small web services business.
 Melinda is a mom, a homemaker, a school volunteer, a community organizer and, now, a candidate for the Ohio State Senate.

 Seeking public office is an unlikely path for Melinda.
 She has always been more interested in doing what needs to be done behind the scenes than in building a career or seeking attention.
 However, she can’t let District 31’s Senate seat go unopposed.
 She believes that choice is critical for a healthy democracy.
 And she believes that there is so much we can do to better address the issues of our community.
 Recognizing that sometimes the moment calls us to go beyond our usual roles, Melinda is stepping into a more public life, committed to serving full-time the people of Licking, Perry, Coshocton, Tuscarawas, and southern Holmes counties.